2013 Houston Astros season: Brandon Barnes' cycle

 On July 19, outfielder Brandon Barnes hit for the cycle, the eighth in franchise history, including a 5-for-5 performance and an inside-the-park home run in the second inning during a 10–7 loss to the Seattle Mariners.
 Barnes followed up the home run with a triple in the fourth, single in the sixth, and double in the eighth.
 In the ninth, he singled for the fifth hit of the day.
-The seventh Astro to hit for the cycle, the only player to do so twice was César Cedeño.
-Barnes' feat was preceded by Luke Scott on July 28, 2006, and Barnes' then-teammate Jose Altuve succeeded him on August 28, 2023.